 As usual, LG and Samsung went mano-a-mano with impressive dueling technologies that improved on prototypes shown last year: LG's rollable OLED -- literally a TV that rolls up like a poster -- is now a full 65-inch 4K TV.
-Samsung, meanwhile, turned heads at its booth with an installation known as " ," a 146-inch display utilizing modular MicroLED technology that it says will ship by year's end.
+Samsung, meanwhile, turned heads at its booth with an installation known as "The Wall," a 146-inch display utilizing modular MicroLED technology that it says will ship by year's end.
 (No, you won't be able to afford it.)
 And bothcompanies showed giant 8K TVs, too.
-Of course, your local Best Buy won't stock these anytime soon, but the impressive updates to each company's consumer and TV lines, respectively, will show up in new models this year.
+Of course, your local Best Buy won't stock these anytime soon, but the impressive updates to each company's consumer OLED and QLED TV lines, respectively, will show up in new models this year.

 CESes of yore introduced the early step counters and smart watches that inspired the Fitbits and Apple Watches of the mainstream tech world.
 But CES 2018 revealed health, fitness, wellness and medical technologies that address more than exercise.

 While health tech is designed to make you feel better, the show also saw a parade of tech intended to make you look better.
 Products such as the HiMirror Mini and Neutrogena Skin360 SkinScanner and apps such as YouCam Makeup gave semiprofessional skincare analysis and advice, but they lacked the reassuring bedside manner of a dermatologist or the friendly assistance one expects from a visit to the beautician or even the makeup counter.
 So far, the technology is promising, but sorely needs a more human touch.